 Jump to:

-- Carrots: are rich in vitamins, minerals, and fiber.
+- Carrots: Carrots are rich in vitamins, minerals, and fiber.
 They are also a good source of antioxidants.

 - Red Bell Pepper: Red bell peppers are the sweetest of the bell pepper varieties

 - Green Onions: Green onions (also known as scallions) are long and thin, typically no wider than a finger, and are bright white at the bottom with dark green tops.
-They taste different than most onions as they're mild, and not very pungent.
+They taste different than most onions as they're mild and not very pungent.

 - Pineapple: Pineapple is low in calories and high in vitamins and minerals and a variety of health benefits.

-- Parsley (garnish optional): It's particularly rich in vitamins A, C, and K. The vitamins and beneficial plant compounds in parsley may improve bone health, protect against chronic diseases, and provide antioxidant benefits.
+- Parsley(garnish optional): Parsley is particularly rich in vitamins A, C, and K. The vitamins and beneficial plant compounds in parsley may improve bone health, protect against chronic diseases, and provide antioxidant benefits.

 - Substitute red or white onion for a stronger onion presence in the coleslaw.